 Subjects with a circle in the "No. of credits to obtain" column are required subjects.

 The semester marked with $\circ$ is the standard semester for taking the related subject

-The semester marked with this the standard semester for taking the related subject

 Subjects with $\odot$ mark in the Remark column are the required subjects to be a Licensed Psychologist "Kounin shinrishi.